-2 This section lists units of measurement that have traditionally been used in the United States.
-In keeping with the Omnibus Trade and Competitiveness Act of 1988, the ultimate objective is to make the International System of Units the primary measurement system used in the United States.
+&lt;sup>2 This section lists units of measurement traditionally used in the United States.
+In keeping with the Metric Conversion Act of 1975 (15 U.S.C.
+205a et seq.) as amended by Omnibus Trade and Competitiveness Act of 1988, the ultimate objective is to make the International System of Units (SI) the primary measurement system used in the United States.